Dimiqhz/Excel2SQL/readme.md

-# Instructions for Using the Excel to SQL Generator Program
+# Instructions for Using the Excel to SQL Converter Program

 ## How the Program Works